Inflectra/spira-documentation/docs/Migration-and-Integration/Project-Backup-and-Migration-Electron-2024.md

 ***Notes:***

-<sup>1</sup> Due to an API limitation, currently the Requirement Status properties *Position* and *Show on Boards* and the Incident Status properties *Position* and *Default* are not saved neither migated.
+<sup>1</sup> Due to an API limitation, currently, the Requirement Status properties Position and Show on Boards and the Incident Status properties Position and Default are not saved nor migrated.